electron-userland/electron-builder/docs/configuration/configuration.md

 {!generated/Metadata.md!}

+## Proton Native

+To package [Proton Native](https://proton-native.js.org/) app, set `protonNodeVersion` option to `current` or specific NodeJS version that you are packaging for.
+Currently, only macOS and Linux supported.

 ## Build Version Management
 `CFBundleVersion` (macOS) and `FileVersion` (Windows) will be set automatically to `version.build_number` on CI server (Travis, AppVeyor, CircleCI and Bamboo supported).